Water safety partnerships

-We're also a key member of the National Water Safety Forum - a voluntary association of organisations that have a wide variety of interests and responsibilities for water safety including:
+We're a key member of the National Water Safety Forum, a voluntary association of organisations that have a wide variety of interests and responsibilities for water safety including:

 The partnership was formed in 2015 and is made up of representatives from Canal & River Trust, CityCo, Manchester City Council, Greater Manchester Fire and Rescue, Greater Manchester Police, Royal National Lifeboat Institution and the Royal Life Saving Society UK.
 We work together to help make Manchester’s waterways safer, with a key focus on the city centre:

-Recently (2018) there have been two tragedies in Manchester city centre and the partnership is working hard to push out vital water safety messages.
+In 2018 there were two tragedies in Manchester city centre and the partnership works hard to push out vital water safety messages.
+Charlie Pope was one of the lads who died.
 The group are also looking at physical measures to keep people safe near the water.

-Over the next few months the partnership will share the details of the work to promote safety around Manchester’s canals, with details of safety campaigns and regular updates as any new safety measures are introduced.
+The partnership shares details of the work to promote safety around Manchester’s canals, with details of safety campaigns and regular updates as any new safety measures are introduced.
 For more information, visit the Manchester Water Safety Partnership website.